AI Workshop: learn to build apps with AI →

 This might be a problem, because now we have a row with null values:

-To solve this, we can declare constraints on our table rows.
+To solve this, we can declare constraints on our table columns.
 NOT NULL prevents null values:

 DROP TABLE people;